TizenTeam/tau/README.md

-web-ui-fw is a set of widgets and other components for jQuery Mobile,
+tizen-web-ui-fw is a set of widgets and other components for jQuery Mobile,
 including:

 * color pickers